gerddie/apitrace/frametrim/frametrim.markdown

     texture/renderbuffer needs to keep track of its data source(s)  a circular reference is created, this needs to be handled when writing the calls.

-## Tricky things:

-* sauerbraten doesn't start all frames with a clear, so it is not clear whether one can throw away old ftaw calls
-* in the start screen sauerbraten only updates part of the screen, so one must keep all the calls.
-* Blender 2.79 copies from the default framebuffer (backbuffer), so trimming this is likely hopeless.

-## Currently known problems with v2
+## Currently known problems

-* In the HL2 startup all text is missing

 * in CIV5 the terrain tiles are not retained and some icons are not drawn correctly, this is probably a texture attachement problem.
-One can work around this by selecting a series of frames.
-The current implementation will put all calls of a continuous series of frames in to the setup frame extept the calls from the last frame of such a series, this will go into an extra frame
+One can work around this by selecting a series of frames as setup frames.
+These will all be put into the one setup frame.

 * Sauerbraten has some incorrect geometry